phi-ra/phi-ra.github.io/_posts/2020-05-25-convergence-of-neural-networks.markdown

-where $d$ is the dimensionality of the sieve and $\mathcal{G}$ are the so called _base functions_.
-There are some conditions on $\mathcal{G}$ but the one to remember is that the base functions must be dense in the original space.
+where $$d$$ is the dimensionality of the sieve and $$\mathcal{G}$$ are the so called _base functions_.
+There are some conditions on $$\mathcal{G}$$ but the one to remember is that the base functions must be dense in the original space.
 As we saw above, polynomials are dense in the original space (at least in the limit) and as it turns out, already a single hidden layer of an ANN can be too!
 The use of this is straight forward, by using theoretical approaches derived for other sieve estimators, we can pin down the rate of convergence of neural networks!
 Because we would have had an _infeasible_ estimation problem we can render the problem into a _feasible_ problem.
 By acknowledging that in the limit our estimator can approximate any desired function in the specified space but "pretending" to approximate it only in a lower dimesion we can calculate some convergence properties.
 Our feasible problem then looks somewhat like:

 $$